 Impact of SR/C™ Technology

-- have the ability to operate without runways at low cost, which will revolutionize regional civilian air transportation;
+- Vertical Takeoff and Landing – Both jump takeoff and hovering versions have the ability to operate without runways at low cost, which will revolutionize regional civilian air transportation.

 In no uncertain terms, this game-changing technology is fully capable – and on the brink – of emerging and taking hold in both the fixed-wing aircraft and helicopter markets.

 As SR/C™ Technology pertains to the fixed-wing aircraft market:

 SR/C™ aircraft are essentially fixed-wing aircraft; the difference being that SR/C™ aircraft utilize a very simple rotor as an extremely efficient high-lift device for vertical through intermediate-speed flight.
 As speed increases, more and more of the weight of the aircraft is transferred from the rotor to the wing.
 At cruise speed, the rotor is slowed to the slowest safe rpm to decrease the rotational drag.
 During high-speed flight, we are able to make the rotor all but disappear (from a drag standpoint) by slowing it down.
 In order to do this, Carter Aviation has identified and overcome no less than ten (10) technical issues – each of which has to be addressed before the rotor can be safely slowed and advance ratios (Mu) of 0.75 – and well beyond – can be achieved.
 These innovations comprise a significant portion of our patent portfolio.